Ace Frehley Didn’t Realize He’d Rewritten ‘Beth’

 Ace Frehley Didn’t Realize He’d Rewritten Kiss’ ‘Beth’

-Ace Frehley said he hadn’t realized he’d rewritten Kiss' classic “Beth” on his latest solo album Spaceman.
+Ace Frehley said he didn't realize he’d rewritten Kiss' classic “Beth” on his latest solo album Spaceman.

 His single “Rockin’ With the Boys” explores the experience of being on tour and missing a loved one who’s waiting at home – a similar scenario to the one featured in “Beth” from Kiss' 1976 LP Destroyer.